JakeSamu/nmap-parse-output/README.md

 # Important

-This is a fork of https://github.com/ernw/nmap-parse-output and has two major changes compared to that:
+This is a fork of https://github.com/ernw/nmap-parse-output and has the following major changes compared to that:
-* new ssh-ports.xslt
+* new check for ssh with ssh-ports and ssh-hostnames-ports
-* new http-hostnames-ports.xslt (by pull request https://github.com/ernw/nmap-parse-output/pull/2/commits/5658ed15cd2673432bbd81da401892328cf3a65a)
+* output with hostname instead of ip with http-hostnames-ports and tls-hostnames-ports

 # nmap-parse-output